Hospitality Industry Cybersecurity

 - Personality identifiable information

 Threatcare enables companies in the hospitality industry to validate their security through proactive cyber defense.
 Threatcare, an Austin-based cybersecurity SaaS company, believes that all organizations have a right to know if they’re protected.
+The Threatcare Suite contains a BAS technology, offering breach and attack simulations so organizations can continuously validate that their defense in depth is working.

 In January 2017, The New York Times reported that hackers breached the electronic key system at the Romantik Seehotel Jaegerwirt, in Austria, and locked guests out of their rooms.
 It was a ransomware attack; the hackers demanded a payment of around $1,800 USD to unlock the rooms, which the hotel management gladly handed over.

-Hotel databases hold a great deal of customer financial information; since most rooms these days are reserved by credit or debit card, that information is stored in a hotel’s customer data base.
+Hotel databases hold a great deal of customer financial information; since most rooms these days are reserved by credit or debit card, that information is stored in a hotel’s customer database.
 Hackers who breach those systems can download the information and help themselves to bank accounts.

 There are other instances of data compromise within hotel information systems.
 For example, sometimes automobile information or Social Security numbers are associated with customer check-in data as well.
 Also, hotels increasingly have additional customer data including contact details, travel plans, air miles, birthdays, personal preferences and other bits of information that can be exploited, ranging from fraud to extortion.